 Better yet, if you use Alaska miles to fly back to Australia, you can stopover in a different city on your return flight!

-Note that once you start using your Alaska miles and flying under the umbrella of the Alaska Airlines Mileage Program, you can begin earning Alaska Airlines miles by flying Qantas and crediting to your Alaska Airlines account, for example.
+Note that once you start using your Alaska miles and flying under the umbrella of the Alaska Airlines Mileage Plan program, you can begin earning Alaska Airlines miles by flying Qantas and crediting to Alaska, for example.

 In many cases, you’ll earn more miles with Alaska than you would have earned with Qantas anyway!
 In that case, it’s a win-win!